-The LLC itself would be legally obligated to pay creditors and claimants instead of individual members/owners (unless the LLC member agrees otherwise in the operating agreement).
+The LLC would be legally obligated to pay creditors and claimants instead of individual members/owners (unless the LLC member agrees otherwise in the operating agreement).

+Members of an LLC are not held responsible for the personal actions of other members or employees.
 This means that personal assets are not at risk if someone is injured during a business activity unless they were personally negligent in some way.

-What Protection Can’t LLC Offer?
+What Protection Can’t an LLC Offer?

 Although limited liability companies generally protect their LLC members/owners from liability risks, you can be held personally liable for the following:

-- If you promise or personally guarantee by yourself or other people to obtain financing or credit for your business, such as LLC business loans;
+- If you promise or personally guarantee by yourself or other people to obtain financing or credit for your business, such as LLC business loans.

 - The LLC can be sued in place of its owner when personal injury or property damage occurs because the business failed to maintain adequate insurance coverage for accidents that may occur while conducting business operations.

-- You may also be held personally liable if you engage in fraudulent activities, such as making false promises to get investors or deceiving LLC's creditors, if your company does not meet the requirements of its business purpose.
+- You may also be held personally liable if you engage in fraudulent activities, such as making false promises to get investors or deceiving LLC's creditors if your company does not meet the requirements of its business purpose.

-- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who subsequently violates these rules if the company fails to take action once it is made aware of its violation.
+- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who violates these rules if the company fails to take action once it is aware of its violation.